NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/core-concepts/internal-sip-policy/premis-architecture/index.md

 The metadata sitting at the SIP core, is metadata that that describes the whole package and all the representations equally.

 ### Files
+Data and metadata come in the form of files:
 > A **File** is a named and ordered sequence of bytes that is known to an operating system.
 > A File can be zero or more bytes and has a File format, access permissions, and File system characteristics such as size and last modification date.